Individual Test Descriptions

 MemTest86 executes a series of numbered test sections to check for errors.
 These test sections consist of a combination of test algorithm, data pattern and cache setting.
 The execution order for these tests were arranged so that errors will be detected as rapidly as possible.
 A description of each of the test sections follows:

-Test 0 [Address test, walking ones, no cache]
+Test 0 [Address test, walking ones, 1 CPU]

 Each address is written with its own address and then is checked for consistency.
 In theory previous tests should have caught any memory addressing problems.
 This test should catch any addressing errors that somehow were not previously detected.
-This test is done sequentially with each available CPU.
+This test is performed by a single CPU core.

-Same as test 1 but the testing is done in parallel using all CPUs and using overlapping addresses.
+Same as test 1 but the testing is done using multiple CPUS, if applicable.